syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 The [ZoomDelta]() event is activated during the zooming process, and it is a cancelable event.

-* [Axis]() - The ZoomStart event will be triggered for all the axes within the Chart.
+* [Axis]() - The ZoomDelta event will be triggered for all the axes within the Chart.
 * [PreviousZoomFactor]() - Used to get the previous zoom factor of the axis.
 * [PreviousZoomPosition]() - Used to get the previous zoom position of the axis.
 * [CurrentZoomFactor]() - Used to get the current zoom factor of the axis.